yell0wsuit/iWriter/README.md

 ## Known bugs
 - The **Save** and **Save As** options are only available for Chromium browsers.
 Mozilla Firefox does not support them because it deprecated WebSQL in favor of IndexedDB.
 For Safari on iOS 13+, you need to disable **Disable Web SQL** in **Setting** > **Safari** > **Advanced** > **Experimental Features**.
+- On iOS, if you don't disable **Disable Web SQL** or use browsers other than Safari, the page is frozen.
+Attempting to reload will show error "An error occurred while processing XML file."